 SJOOW SOOW Type G-GC Type W Portable Cord Preparation

-Order Cut and Stripped Multiconductor Portable Cord Online
+Multiconductor Portable Cord

 Multiconductor portable cord is most commonly used to make extension cords and to run power from generators (or any power source) to tools, equipment and other similar devices.
 Cables used to supply portable power need to be flexible so that the cable can be coiled and stored or uncoiled and used.
 When purchasing portable cord it’s important to think about the voltage, protection level and how you want it prepared because it will save you time and money.
-Our online shopping cart allows users to create coils, remove the outer jacket on both ends and strip the insulation from each conductor before shipping it.
-As you check out, you’ll see the difference between our product and service costs to get an idea of whether you want to do it yourself or not.

 Voltages and Temperatures of Multiconductor Portable Cord Products